yunuskorkmaz/docs.tr-tr/docs/visual-basic/programming-guide/concepts/linq/how-to-combine-and-compare-string-collections-linq.md

 ---
-title: 'Nasıl yapılır: Dize koleksiyonlarını birleştirme ve karşılaştırma (LINQ) (Visual Basic)' ms.date: 07/20/2015 ms.assetid: 243cfafc-9eaa-4354-a9df-d329f1d39913 ms.openlocfilehash: d521e56f9ae311eea53028ba189416db289839cd
+title: 'Nasıl yapılır: Dize Koleksiyonlarını Birleştirme ve Karşılaştırma (LINQ)' ms.date: 07/20/2015 ms.assetid: 243cfafc-9eaa-4354-a9df-d329f1d39913
+ms.openlocfilehash: e9bc8a5f88585bd8625633c54796a1c658c7a7af
-ms.sourcegitcommit: da2dd2772fcf32b44eb18b1cbe8affd17b1753c9
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: tr-TR
-ms.lasthandoff: 09/27/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "71352887"
+ms.locfileid: "74348431"
 ---
-# <a name="how-to-combine-and-compare-string-collections-linq-visual-basic"></a>Nasıl yapılır: Dize koleksiyonlarını birleştirme ve karşılaştırma (LINQ) (Visual Basic)
+# <a name="how-to-combine-and-compare-string-collections-linq-visual-basic"></a>How to: Combine and Compare String Collections (LINQ) (Visual Basic)

-Bu örnekte, metin satırları içeren dosyaların nasıl birleştiriyapılacağı ve sonuçların nasıl sıralanacağını gösterilmektedir. Özellikle, iki metin satırı kümesinde basit bir birleştirme, birleşim ve bir kesişimin nasıl gerçekleştirileceğini gösterir.

-### <a name="to-set-up-the-project-and-the-text-files"></a>Projeyi ve metin dosyalarını ayarlamak için

-1. Bu adları names1. txt adlı bir metin dosyasına kopyalayın ve proje klasörünüze kaydedin:
+This example shows how to merge files that contain lines of text and then sort the results.
+Specifically, it shows how to perform a simple concatenation, a union, and an intersection on the two sets of text lines.

+### <a name="to-set-up-the-project-and-the-text-files"></a>To set up the project and the text files

+1. Copy these names into a text file that is named names1.txt and save it in your project folder:

     ```text
     Bankov, Peter